G0ldenGunSec/SCCM_SQL_Collector/README.md

 **optional flags**

+- `/port` :: set a non-default port for your db connection
-- `/sessions` :: attempt to identify user SIDs to map user sessions from user folder data stored within USER_PROFILE_DATA
+- `/sessions` :: attempt to identify user SIDs to map user sessions from user folder data stored within USER_PROFILE_DATA.
+If this arg is not passed in, session data will be generated from last logged on user and will have a ToValidate property appended that can be used with OpenImporter to map usernames to SIDs within the Bloodhound database.
 - `/vaultedcredentials` :: gather vaulted credentials to map potential attack paths.
 No guarantees creds arent stale.
+Identified vaulted credential takeover edges will have a ToValidate property set that can be used with OpenImporter to map usernames to SIDs within the Bloodhound database.